 - KPIs are typically managed using a framework such as the Balanced Scorecard and monitored using a linked software package such as Spider Impact which produces rich management dashboards for KPI reporting and interpretation.

 - KPIs must be carefully set so that they have relevance at a functional and departmental level, whilst measuring the high-level strategic objective.
 The KPI set must be consistent across the organisation.

-– KPIs and business metrics are not the same thing.
+- KPIs and business metrics are not the same thing.
 The word ‘key’ is vital here.
 KPIs are linked to the truly vital and strategic objectives which set the business direction.
 They must be manageable in volume to allow appropriate focus.
-Business metrics, on the other hand, may be numerous, owned locally by departments and used to track operational or functional progress.
+Business metrics, on the other hand, are numerous, owned locally by departments and used to track operational or functional progress.

 - A KPI must be counted, compared, time-bound and objective.
 The comparator element means that the benchmark or comparison data is needed to contextualise and evidence progress or shortfalls towards the objective.

-Understanding the risk of the blame culture
+The risk of a blame culture

 Create a supportive environment